-Additional Dens imagining through the open mouth can be useful (Sandberg x-rays).
+Additional dens imaging through the open mouth can be useful (Sandberg x-rays).

-A very helpful method is the passiv flexion and extension with the help of the doctor.
-The doctors expose themselves to the radiation and push the patients head in maximum flexion and extension.
-This technique has the advantage that the patient goes far beyond the pain and moves further then without the help.
-Disadvantage of course is, that the symptoms can get a lot worse after.
+A very useful method is the passive flexion and extension x-ray with the help of the doctor.
+The doctors expose themselves to the radiation, and push the patient’s head in maximum flexion and extension.
+This technique has the advantage that the patient goes far beyond the pain and moves further than without the doctor’s force.
+Disadvantage, of course, is that the symptoms can get a lot worse afterwards.

-X-rays do always carry the risk of radiation exposure which is why it is very important that the radiologist knows exactly how to take the images.
+X-rays do always carry the risk of radiation exposure, which is why it is very important that the radiologist knows exactly how to carry out the whole test.